+- (f) petroleum or oil products;

+- (g) paint, including any container in which paint is kept;

+- (h) food waste;

 - (i) manure and straw;

 - (j) household waste;

 - (k) other offensive, noxious or toxic matter; or

 - (I) animals or animal parts.

-47. Burning in the Open Air - Land 4,000 square metres or below
+46. Burning in the Open Air - Land 4,000 Square Metres and Less

-- (1) A person must not light or allow a fire to be lit in the open air on land owned or occupied by them regardless of whether they lit the fire, where the land size is 1,999 square meters or less. - (2) A person must not, without a permit, light a fire in the open air on land, including in an incinerator, or allow such a fire to be lit on land owned or occupied by them regardless of whether they lit the fire, where the land size is between 2,000 square meters and is equal to or less than 4,000 square metres. - (3) The restriction in sub-clause (1) or the permit requirement in sub-clause (2) does not apply to: - (a) a barbecue, pizza oven or other properly constructed appliance while it is being used for cooking food; - (b) a fire in a brazier, chimenea or fire pit while it is being used for heating; - (c) a tool of trade while being used for the purpose for which it was designed; - (d) a fire lit during the course of duty by a member of a fire and emergency services agency; or - (e) a fire where Council has granted a permit because it considers that the specific circumstances of the case enable it to provide an exemption.
+- (1) A person must not light or allow a fire to be lit in the open air on land owned or occupied by them regardless of whether they lit the fire, where the land size is 2,000 square metres or less. - (2) A person must not, without a permit, light a fire in the open air on land, including in an incinerator, or allow such a fire to be lit on land owned or occupied by them regardless of whether they lit the fire, where the land size is over 2,000 square metres and is equal to or less than 4,000 square metres. - (3) The restriction in sub-clause (1) or the permit requirement in sub-clause (2) does not apply to: - (a) a barbecue, pizza oven or other properly constructed appliance while it is being used for cooking food; - (b) a fire in a brazier, chimenea or fire pit while it is being used for heating; - (c) a tool of trade while being used for the purpose for which it was designed; - (d) a fire lit during the course of duty by a member of a fire and emergency services agency; or - (e) a fire where Council has granted a permit because it considers that the specific circumstances of the case enable it to provide an exemption.

-48. Burning in the Open Air - Land between 4,001 square metres and less than 40,000 square metres
+47. Burning in the Open Air - Land Above 4,000 Square Metres up to 40,000 Square Metres

-- (1) A person may light a fire in the open air on land, including in an incinerator, or allow such a fire to be lit on land owned or occupied by them regardless of whether they lit the fire, where the land size is between 4,001 square metres and is equal to or less than 40,000 square metres, provided that: - (a) the fire is lit or allowed to remain alight not before 8am or after 6pm on any day; - (b) no more than 10 cubic metres of vegetation is burnt at any one time; - (c) the fire is not within 50 metres of any neighbouring dwelling; and - (d) the fire is lit or allowed to remain alight in accordance with clause 46. - (2) Where a person wants to burn in the open air under this clause and the requirements in sub-clause (1) cannot be complied with, a person must obtain a permit.
+- (1) A person may light a fire in the open air on land, including in an incinerator, or allow such a fire to be lit on land owned or occupied by them regardless of whether they lit the fire, where the land size is above 4,000 square metres and is equal to or less than 40,000 square metres, provided that: - (a) the fire is lit or allowed to remain alight not before 8am or after 6pm on any day; - (b) no more than 10 cubic metres of vegetation is burnt at any one time; - (c) the fire is not within 50 metres of any neighbouring dwelling; and - (d) the fire is lit or allowed to remain alight in accordance with clause 45.

+(2) Where a person wants to burn in the open air under this clause and the requirements in subclause (1) cannot be complied with, a person must obtain a permit.

-49. Burning in the Open Air - Land 40,001 square metres or above
+48. Burning in the Open Air - Land Above 40,000 Square Metres

-- (1) A person may light a fire in the open air on land, including in an incinerator, or allow such a fire to be lit on land owned or occupied by them regardless of whether they lit the fire, where the land size is 40,001 square metres or above, provided that: - (a) no more than 100 cubic metres (e.g. 5 metres wide x 5 metres long x 4 metres high) of vegetation is burnt at any one time; - (b) the fire is not within 100 metres of any neighbouring dwelling; and - (c) the fire is lit or allowed to remain alight in accordance with clause 46. - (2) Where a person wants to burn in the open air under this clause and the requirements in sub-clause (1) cannot be complied with, a person must obtain a permit.
+- (1) A person may light a fire in the open air on land, including in an incinerator, or allow such a fire to be lit on land owned or occupied by them regardless of whether they lit the fire, where the land size is above 40,000 square metres, provided that: - (a) no more than 100 cubic metres (e.g. 5 metres wide x 5 metres long x 4 metres high) of vegetation is burnt at any one time; - (b) the fire is not within 100 metres of any neighbouring dwelling; and - (c) the fire is lit or allowed to remain alight in accordance with clause 45. - (2) Where a person wants to burn in the open air under this clause and the requirements in subclause (1) cannot be complied with, a person must obtain a permit.